Mindavi/Christmas-Lights/README.md

 A WEMOS/ESP8266 application for LED strip Christmas lights.

+Very easy to adapt to Arduino too, because the FastLED library also supports Arduino, as does PlatformIO.

 Uses the [FastLED](http://www.fastled.io) library, which supports a great deal of LED strips.
 This includes the WS2801, WS2811, WS2812B, LPD8806 and more.

 ## Effects